Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/final-steps/go-live-checklist.md

 ### Content
 Ensure your content is fully created or migrated to XMCloud - all scoped content should be in place, content types follow the new schema and hierarchies and relationships (e.g., navigation, tagging, dependencies) are preserved.
 Internal links and media references should all be working and point to correct locations.

-- If this is a multi-language site, is there any fullback to setup?
+- If this is a multi-language site, are there any fallbacks to setup?
 Is your web application setup correctly?
 Review the [Localization](/learn/accelerate/xm-cloud/implementation/information-architecture/localization) recipe for more details.
 Regional variations should be tested to display expected content.
-- Even if you don’t have multi-site at this point, is content & sites structure setup as per recommendations?
+- Even if you don’t have multi-site at this point, are the content & site structures setup as per recommendations?
 Review the [Multisite Architecture](/learn/accelerate/xm-cloud/pre-development/project-architecture/multisite) and [Site management](/learn/accelerate/xm-cloud/pre-development/project-architecture/site-management) recipes for more detail.
 - Ensure that all of your content is published to Experience Edge.
 Review the [Publishing to Edge](/learn/accelerate/xm-cloud/pre-development/information-architecture/publishing-to-edge) recipe for more guidance.
 You should review your Incremental Static Regeneration (ISR) settings in your front-end application as part of the publishing process.
 This will determine the delay between publishing and when the new content is available to users.
 - Shared Components and Data Sources can affect every page that includes them.
 Publishing a change to a shared item will trigger republishing across all pages that reference it, depending on your publishing setup.
 - Make sure that your content is approved (final step of your [workflow](/learn/accelerate/xm-cloud/implementation/information-architecture/workflow)), double check that your published content shows up on your head application as expected.